chestercodes/chester.codes/_posts/2016-01-12-powershell-profile.md

 The command `powershell -file .\AddFilesToProfile.ps1` should be enough to install it, if it doesn't work then try running it again.
 The AddFilesToProfile.ps1 script does the following things

--Finds out where it is running and figures out which of the two environment files to use by looking at the computer name from the environment.
+- Finds out where it is running and figures out which of the two environment files to use by looking at the computer name from the environment.
 - Creates a new profile file if it doesn't already exist and timestamp archives it, if it already exists.
 - Adds references to the ProfileShared.ps1 and the environment machine file using the `. file.ps1` command to import the files.
 - Adds a command to edit the files in powershell_ise